-After securing more experience as a Senior First Officer you can begin applying for the role of Captain.
-Captain’s will have four stripes on their uniform and are responsible for the flight and are first in command.
+After a lot of hard work and time spent securing more experience as a Senior First Officer, you can begin applying for the role of Captain.
+Captains will have four stripes on their uniform and are responsible for the flight and are first in command.

 According to PayScale, on average, an airline Captain salary in the United Kingdom is £103,525.

-For larger airline companies, an airline Captain salary in the United Kingdom can be £150,000.
+For larger airlines, a Captain salary in the United Kingdom can be even higher, for example the average BA Captain salary currently sits at around £150,000.

 Why you should become a pilot

 Becoming a pilot enables you to escape the mundane and enjoy a highly rewarding and exciting career above the clouds.
 As well as an impressive pilot salary in the UK, there are many other reasons to train as a pilot.
 So, why should you start a training programme to become a pilot?

 You’ll be flying to different countries around the globe from day-to-day and week-to-week.
 You’ll also be working with different flight crews, meeting passengers and city residents meaning you can build connections with people from different cultures around the world.

 As a pilot there’s much room for progression and you’ll constantly be learning on the go.
 As we’ve already highlighted in the article, you’ll begin your career as a Junior First Officer, earning an average pilot salary of £24,000-£28,000, before progressing on to Senior First Captain and then to Captain where you can expect to receive a pilot salary of over £100,000.